AdobeDocs/target-dev.en/help/dev/patterns/Initialize-sdks.md

 **Prerequisites**

-* Data layer should be ready with all the data that needs to be send to [!DNL Target].
+* Data layer should be ready with all the data that must be sent to [!DNL Target].

+**Set up data providers**

+For more information, see [Data providers](/help/dev/implement/client-side/atjs/atjs-functions/targetglobalsettings.md#data-providers).

 **Readings**